 Can Sharpie Painted Dishes be Microwaved?

 Yes.
 As long as the dishes you are painting are microwave safe, you are good to go.
 Since the paint will be heat cured you can microwave the finished result.
 Just to be sure, I tried this with dishes painted with the metallic version of oil based sharpies and was pleasantly surprised to find that they were just fine.
+Update: my sharpie painted dishes continue to hold up very well despite frequent microwaving.

 Can this method be used with plastic or melamine plates?